alphagov/notifications-admin/docs/index.md

 API endpoints
 ----------------

-You can use the API to:
+You can use the GOV.UK Notify API to:
 * send a notification
 * retrieve one notification
 * retrieve all notifications